1244Matt1244/Backend_Service_Assignment/README.md

 ## Project Overview

-This application is a solution for an assignment given by Collective Mind development d.o.o.
+This application is a solution for an assignment.
 The goal is to create a backend service using the Go language and a PostgreSQL database to manage Magic The Gathering cards and traffic camera locations.

 ## Requirements